zzz0906/LeetCode/2021_Oct/Readme.md

 we can use double pointer.
 Because we only need to push 0 to the head and 2 to the end.
 Thus, we can store the position of red and blue we have stored.

 AC.

+## 15. 3Sum

+Given an integer array nums, return all the triplets [nums[i], nums[j], nums[k]] such that i != j, i != k, and j != k, and nums[i] + nums[j] + nums[k] == 0.

+Notice that the solution set must not contain duplicate triplets.

+sort the array.
+And enumerate the first number.
+And use two pointer, one from small to big and another from big to small.
+Thus, we can move if its sum is bigger, move the bigger one to smaller one, etc. => n^2.
+AC.